 Before the detailed investigation and design is complete, plans should be audited to identify any design deficiencies and ensure opportunities to improve cycling conditions are properly considered.
-The Cycle Audit process detailed in Chapter 11 provides a method of ensuring new infrastructure is safe for cycle use and is accessible to all.
+Audit procedures are now set out in GG 142: Walking, Cycling and Horse-Riding Assessment and Review.